djsincla/TA_VeloCloud/README.md

 Interval – Polling interval in seconds between requests to the VeloCloud Orchestrator for event log data.
 Default is 300 seconds.
 Minimum is 120 seconds.

 Source type, Host, and Index options are Splunk environment specific.
 Your Splunk administrator will recommend appropriate setting to use.

-# Issues
-0120-1 - Low - The API call to VeloCloud Orchestrator incorporates a start and end interval.
-Start interval does not update if an API call to VeloCloud Orchestrator returns no data.
-A fix will be to update the start interval if no data is returned.

 # Logging
 Modular input event logging is to the splunkd.log file found at ../Splunk/var/log/splunk/splunkd.log.
 Filter on velocloud to find all events associated with this modular input.